Mississippi Corporate Bylaws Template

 • Meetings: While the bylaws or articles of incorporation may restrict or limit remote participation, directors can generally attend regular or special meetings through “any means of communication,” such as a Zoom meeting.[10]

-• Quorum: The majority of the directors “immediately before” a meeting constitutes a quorum; however, the bylaws or articles can mandate additional requirements.[11]
+• Quorum: The majority of the directors “immediately before” a meeting may constitute a quorum; however, the bylaws or articles can mandate additional requirements.[11]

-• Emergency Bylaws: The board of directors makes bylaws specifically for use when an emergency halts normal protocols and procedures but such bylaws remain vulnerable to repeal or amendment by the shareholders.[12]
+• Emergency Bylaws: The board of directors makes bylaws specifically for use when an emergency halts standard protocols and procedures, but such bylaws remain vulnerable to “amendment or repeal by the shareholders.”[12]